With vivid fireworks in summer and glowing snow huts in winter, Yokote knows how to throw a party

 Tiny but beautiful Yokote Castle

-One of the area's most popular tourist attractions, the castle that stands today in Yokote Park is actually a reconstruction of the original 16th century castle built by the Onodera clan.
+One of the area's most popular tourist attractions, the castle that stands today in Yokote Park is actually a reconstruction of a castle built by the Onodera clan.
 Inside is a well-maintained museum where you can learn all about the city's history.

 Did this information help you?